ES-1085/project-nils-juliana/proposal/proposal.md

 ## 4. Data analysis plan

-We will create a visualization showing course distribution in their respective resource areas.
-Additionally, have this show the class sizes and amount of students.
+We will create a visualization showing course distribution in their respective resource areas throughout the years/ terms.
+We will also create visualizations to show how many classes meet degree requirements per resource area.
+Additionally we will make note of how many professors are teaching classes that meet degree requirements per term.

-- Visualize classes within each resource areas that meet graduation requirement and portion that do not.
-- Visualize a portion of classes taught by the different teacher groupings.
-Relate this to the amount of student spaces/enrollments.
-- We will visualize classes that meet the graduation requirements.

 We might possibly extend or reorganize the current dataset in groupings that include the status of each instructor, visiting faculty, faculty,